-In the analytics directory, run rake converge
+In the analytics directory, run rake converge.

 Once the rake command has completed, you should be able to go to the

-Chef Web UI and log in with username analytics
+Chef Web UI and log in with username analytics and password workshop.

 Once logged in, download a private key for your user by going to the user's profile page,

-then copy the text into .chef/analytics.pem
+selecting reset key then copy the text into .chef/analytics.pem in this directory.

 Copy oc-id configuration from chef-server: